-- Developing departmental selection criteria for recipient audits and submitting these criteria for review and approval by the ADM PTP Steering Committee;
+- Developing departmental selection criteria for recipient audits and submitting these criteria for review and approval by the ADM G&Cs Oversight Committee;

 - Establishing the processes and procedures required for the implementation of this directive and the internal controls necessary to ensure their ongoing effectiveness and integrity;

 - Maintaining the necessary Supply Arrangements for engaging independent auditors;